• Skip to primary navigation

 Local Diving

-Yes!
-We luckily have two great dive parks in old quarries in the area.
-Fantasy Lake is in a quarry located in Wake Forest and the $20 payment is made in cash at the entrance.
-Mystery Lake is located in Wendell and reservations can be made online.
+Mystery Lake is located in Wendell and works on an annual pass system.
 They each have their own charms and specialties, let us know if you want information on either!

 We do not run any charters through the store.
 However, there are amazing dive locations off the NC coast and we suggest going!
 If you want to head out, let us know and we’ll suggest a dive shop for you!